-Step 2: Cut the potatoes and carrots into larger sized chunks.
+Step 2: Cut the potatoes and carrots into larger-sized chunks.

-Step 3: Then season the pork roast with salt, pepper, and sear on both sides until well browned.
+Step 3: Then season the pork roast with salt, and pepper, and sear on both sides until well browned.

 Step 4: Remove the pork roast from the pan and add it to the slow cooker.
 Then add the onions and garlic to the same pan and cook briefly stirring constantly.
 Add the chicken stock and scrape the bottom of the pan to get those browned bits loosened up and into the liquid.